Share this page?

-a) Rubber Pink Pig for squeezing = great stress relief
+a) Rubber Pig to squeeze for stress relief

 c) Paper weight showing brain stress centres